 In a traditional situation, a family member who passes away leaves an inheritance to their children or grandchildren.
 With family members living longer and staying in their homes longer, they’re changing their position.
 Their guess is that real estate prices will continue to rise and so they are literally giving an early inheritance to their family members.
 This allows them to have enough of a downpayment to fund a home purchase.
 Downpayments are the biggest hurdle for many first time buyers and an early inheritance is extremely helpful. (read: downpayment vs deposit)

 Co-signer on title

 The final trend we’re seeing is a parent or family member helping out by putting themselves on title to help first time buyers.
-Our guess is that this is solely for the buyers to strengthen their financial position with the bank.
+With Guelph housing prices rising, Our guess is that this is solely for the buyers to strengthen their financial position with the bank.
 By having parents or family members on title that already likely has significant equity in their home, buyers can qualify easier and for greater funds.

 A word of caution if you are going this route for the co-signer.
 Despite the fact that you have no intention of living in the property, in the banks eyes you are an owner.
 Being a co-signer will impact your ability to qualify for loans as long as you are on title.
 The key here may be to have a co-signer for the first year and then attempt to remove them afterwards, once the owner can qualify on their own.

 5. Buyers are searching for homes differently, sellers need to adapt

 COVID has changed the way people do many things, including purchasing homes.
 Pre-covid, buyers searched for homes in different ways than they do two years later.
 As an example, first time buyers who often relied on open houses in Guelph to get a feel for what their budget got them were forced to rely on photos.
 These same first time buyers used open houses to also covertly interview real estate agents, because they didn’t have one already.